Little Einstein Project

 We went to some toy stores in Park Slope and did some research.
 What we found out was the atmosphere in toy stores was really joyful and the parents enjoys spending time with their kids.
 How we transferred this experience would be the challenge for us.
-Also, we went online and searched for STEAM toys for kids, and made a list of it.
+Also, we went online and searched for STEM toys for kids, and made a list of it.

 Brainstorming & Card Sorting

 After the visiting to toy stores, we did the brainstorming and came out the sitemap of our website.
 We also did card sorting for the categories and the structure of our website.
 The whole project was aiming to build a portotype for the website.

 Work: Civil Engineer

 Christina is a Civil Engineer at a civil engineering firm in New York City.
 She has a loving husband and two kids, an 11 year old daughter and a 8 year old son.
 Both of her children love to play with hands-on STEAM toys.
 She wants the best for kids so she usually buys toys with high educational value.
 Both her husband and herself sometimes work long hours and does most of their shopping online to ensure that they have what they need when they get home.